civ19/Finance-Tracker-App/README.md

 - Inside the folder, you will see a folder called `Finance_Trackerr`.
 When you click it, you will see a bunch of build files, `.o` files, `.dll` files, etc. Don't click any of those since they just help build the app.
 - What you need to click is the `executable`, or 'Application' file.
 You will find this while scrolling down a bit.
 That's the actual app, and you will be able to run it like normal.
 - As for running the features themselves(such as changing the graph, adding bills etc.), it's rather self explanatory when you open the app.
 If you want to add a bill, transaction or savings goal, there will be an add button.
 If you want to update the graph, you can change the values of it in the flex box below it.
 - **Easter egg:** Not much, but if you change the values of the pie chart once, your XP and level goes up!
-There buttons and text also change color when you hover over them.
+The buttons and text also change color when you hover over them.

 ## What to *not* do